KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 7. Seeing both temporary holding wallets now empty, the AtomicDEX protocol recognizes that the atomic swap was a complete success.

-    - AtomicDEX now refunds `<bobdeposit>` back to Bob and the process is complete.
+    - AtomicDEX now refunds `<bobdeposit>` back to Bob and the process is complete

 While it may seem inefficient to have seven transactions for a swap that could be done with two, the complexity of this process provides us with the requisite "trustless-ness" to maintain user safety.